 To what extent is video surveillance and Axis helping to fight crime in Mexico?

-Deterrents continue to be needed to some extent.
-However the adoption of Internet Protocol (IP) technology gets higher all the time, and deterrents are not a factor to avoiding crimes.
+Deterrents are still necessary to some extent.
+However, the adoption of internet protocol (IP) technology gets higher all the time, and deterrents are not a factor to avoiding crime.
 Nowadays, you have a lot of crime recorded not only on cameras but also cell phones, none of which is stopping crime.
-However, some tools such as analytics can help prevent crime, such as loitering analytics.
-If you see someone passing several times you can assume they are trying to understand what is going on.
+However, tools such as loitering analytics can help prevent crime.
 This is actionable intel.
-Or if a particular car's license plate can be read passing a house many times, then you also know something is wrong.
-Or facial recognition.
 Eventually innovation creates a barrier for many criminals, while a mix of technology and human resources can prevent crime in public areas.

 What is your priority in terms of innovation, and what new products are you bringing to the market?

-There are several industry trends, one of which that is several years old is the adoption of IP technology.
-Mexico is one of the most developed countries in terms of IP solutions, and around 70% of new systems are IP-based.
-The other area is multi-megapixel cameras, which compiles more information in very small pieces.
-Another trend is intelligent codecs, which helps you transport more information in a very small bandwidth.
-Analytics, of course, are also important in reducing costs.
+There are several industry trends, one of which is the adoption of IP technology.
+Mexico is one of the most developed countries in terms of IP solutions; around 70% of new systems are IP-based.
+The other area is multi-megapixel cameras, which compiles more information in small pieces.
+Another trend is intelligent codecs, which helps you transport more information in a small bandwidth.

 What are your goals for 2018?

-To continue developing our value-added services for our partners since we have an indirect sales model.
-We have to create more value for our partners and end-users as well.
+To continue developing our value-added services for our partners, since we have an indirect sales model.
+We have to create more value for our partners and end users as well.
 We are also looking to strengthen our ecosystem.
-As for social responsibility, we as a company are very committed to our community.
+As for social responsibility, we as a company are committed to our community.
 We donate products, help certain associations, and participate in many others through industry platform development.
-We are part of Alas, ASIS, and part of the intelligent building association, and many others that are trying to create value for and professionalize the industry.
+We are part of Alas, ASIS, the intelligent building association, and many others that are trying to create value for and professionalize the industry.

 How do you work to promote best practices in the case of data privacy?

-As soon as you step in there is a sign that says you are under video surveillance because we have 95 cameras here.
-There is the general data protection regulation, which we take very seriously.
-With the GDPR, all our employees, including sales guys, go out to the market and share information with our partners and end users.
-We are also part of the ten principles of the UN Global Compact and business ethics initiatives, which have helped sustain the company for many years.
+We take the general data protection regulation extremely seriously.
+With the GDPR, all our employees, including sales associates, go out to the market and share information with our partners and end users.
+We are also part of the 10 principles of the UN Global Compact and business ethics initiatives, which have helped sustain the company for many years.